hyperledger/besu-docs/docs/Tutorials/Private-Network/Create-QBFT-Network.md

 A private network provides a configurable network for testing.
 This private network uses the [QBFT (Proof of Authority) consensus protocol](../../HowTo/Configure/Consensus-Protocols/QBFT.md).

+The QBFT network in this tutorial implements the [voting-based method] to add and remove validators, for a tutorial on how to implement the [smart contract-based method], follow the steps in the [example smart contract repository].

 !!! important

     The steps in this tutorial create an isolated, but not protected or secure, Ethereum private